ibelar/atk-wordpress-sample/README.md

 # Atk-wordpress sample plugin

-This wordpress plugin is done using Agile Toolkit and the Agile Toolkit integration for Wordpress.
+This Wordpress plugin is done using Agile Toolkit and the Agile Toolkit integration for Wordpress.

 ## Install

- - Download this repositories in your Wordpress installation plugins folder;
+ - Download or clone this repository in your Wordpress installation plugins folder;
  - Run composer update;
- - Visit you Wordpress plugin page and activate it.
+ - Visit you Wordpress plugin page in admin section and activate it.

+ For more information visit [atk-wordpress](https://github.com/ibelar/atk-wordpress).